romi/plant-imager/README.md

 > :information_source: If you have an error about a locked database: `rm /tmp/generated_dataset/lock` and try again!

-For more information have a look at the official ROMI documentation [website](https://docs.romi-project.eu/Scanner/).
+For more information have a look at the official ROMI documentation [website](https://docs.romi-project.eu/plant_imager/).

 ## Install from sources
 We **highly** recommend using the docker image for the _virtual plant imager_ as installing things can get messy!

 ### Getting started
-Start by cloning the sources and getting the sub-modules:
+Start by cloning the sources and getting the submodules:
 ```shell
 # Clone plant-imager sources
 git clone https://github.com/romi/plant-imager